Air in the steam will lower the surface temperatures in heat exchangers - and less heat will be transferred.

-Air in the steam will cause the temperatures on heat exchangers surfaces to be lower than expected due to the saturation temperatures in the steam tables.
-The heat transfer will be lower and the system efficiency will be reduced.
+Air in the steam will cause the temperatures on heat-exchangers surfaces to be lower than expected due to the saturation temperatures in the steam tables.
+The heat transfer will be reduced and the system efficiency will be decreased.

 Daltons Law of Partial Pressure

 The total pressure of a mixture of gases is made up by the sum of the partial pressures of the components in the mixture as known from Dalton's Law of Partial Pressures:

 |The total pressure exerted by a mixture of gases is the sum of the partial pressures of the individual gases!|

 The total pressure in a mixture of steam and air can be expressed as:

 pa = partial pressure of air (Pa, bar, psi)